laksh22/MDP/Object Detection/README.md

 # Object Detection and Recognition
 This path contains the the required sources to perform object detection and recognition using YOLOv3.

-# 1. Dockerfile
+# 1. Client dependencies
-The dependencies are managed with the Dockerfile to ensure reproducibility, and environment consistency.
+The client dependencies are managed with the Dockerfile to ensure reproducibility, and environment consistency.

 The required dependencies have already been configured in the docker file provided in `~/dockerfiles/Dockerfile`.